 It is, for one, a story about faith, about what it means to have it and act on it, even when it seems absurd to do so.
 The plushies and the like speak to her.
 When, in a manic rage new the series' end, she asks one of them why they do, it answers: "Because you listen."
 She's alone in this, which suggests just how faithless everybody else really is, and which plays out in consequences, often sad, sometimes even tragic, in their daily lives.
 Jaye isn't a prophet: she's a retail clerk!
 But that only highlights the idiocy of the hierarchy of American vocational life--that some are more important than others, that some count more, that some matter more.
 It's a sharp, even brutal commentary that I strongly believe few catch.

 Another depth is Jaye's vocational life itself.
-She serves as a harbinger for what was to become quite nasty in terms of career and lifestyle for so many millions since 2004, relegated to working retail instead of something better, something in line with a broader, more meaningful, more relevant career, perhaps.
+She serves as a harbinger for what was to become quite nasty in terms of career and lifestyle for so many millions after 2004, relegated to working retail instead of something better, something in line with a broader, more meaningful, more relevant career.
 She comes off as both solipsistic and nihilistic at times, but then you see exactly why such is so.
 The system is rigged.
 It's a giant cog machine without meaning, without life, without joy.
-It grinds you under and spits you out; it indebts you to the point of slavery; it is concerned only about enriching those at the top; it has no need for intellect or courage or anything approaching genuine egalitarian innovation and caring.
+It grinds you down and spits you out; it indebts you to the point of slavery; it is concerned only about enriching those at the top; it has no need for intellect or courage or anything approaching genuine egalitarian innovation and caring.
 All of this is unstated during the series, but undergirds all of it.